marcojakob/dart-dnd/README.md

 * `verticalOnly`: If set to true, only vertical dragging is tracked.
   This enables horizontal touch dragging to be used for scrolling.

-* `disableTouch`: If set to true, touch events will be ignored.

-* `disableMouse`: If set to true, mouse events will be ignored.

 * `handle`: If handle query String is specified, it restricts the dragging from starting unless it occurs on the specified element(s).
 Only elements that descend from the draggables elements are permitted.